-Leasing performance Analytics & Insights (Available in Premium plan)
+Leasing performance Analytics & Insights (Available in Growth and Premium plans)

 Take a deep dive into your company’s leasing performance and get a clear picture of turnover rates, vacancy losses and market rent analysis and more.